 Automation workflow setup is one of the primary stages for every e-commerce business.
 They help you deliver your message at the most appropriate time and tailor its content.
 However, if you just started, it might be problematic to pick the right settings.
 To help you out with this, Omnisend is offering many preset automation workflows in its Automations library.

-After you proceed to the Automation tab and click on the New Workflow button, you will be able to pick one of the preset automations or create a custom one.
+After you proceed to the Automation tab and click on the Create Workflow button, you will be able to pick one of the preset automations or create a custom one.
 We recommend starting with the preset automation since it adds the recommended settings and content automatically.

 Choosing Automation Preset